Towards Interpretable Foundation Models for Retinal Fundus Images: Discussion

 \section{Discussion}

-We presented a dual interpretable foundation model for CFPs, that offers both local- and global-level interpretability.
+We presented \model, an inherently interpretable foundation model for CFPs, that offers local interpretability and a direct visualization of the representation space for dataset-level exploration of learned structure.
 It achieved competitive performance across CFP benchmarks, demonstrating high-quality representations (linear probing) and adaptability to downstream tasks (fine-tuning).
-In some tasks, \model{} with 18.3M parameters surpassed RETFound, even though RETFound is a substantially larger model with over 303M parameters, resulting in nearly twice the inference time (RETFound: 322 ms vs. \model: 157 ms).
-Crucially, the \model's BagNet-based architecture provided inherent interpretability through class evidence maps that highlight lesion-relevant regions.
+In some tasks, \model{} with 18.3M parameters surpassed RETFound, even though RETFound is a much larger model with over 303M parameters trained on 1.6M retinal images ($2\times$ our training data), resulting in $1.7\times$ the inference time (RETFound: 140 ms vs. \model: 81 ms).
+However, due to the BagNet architecture's small receptive field and the resulting large spatial feature maps, \model{} has a high memory footprint relative to parameter count (1.12 GB vs. RETFound's 1.31 GB), as detailed in Table~\ref{tab:compute-cost}.

+Crucially, \model's BagNet-based architecture provides inherent interpretability through class evidence maps that highlight lesion-relevant regions, unlike models like RETFound which rely on post-hoc attribution methods.
 These properties make \model{} well-suited for clinical deployment, where both accuracy and transparency are required.
-Additionally, training a BagNet is computationally expensive due to its small receptive field and the resulting large spatial feature maps; therefore, having pretrained weights that improve performance on downstream tasks, such as \model, is advantageous.
+Additionally, training a BagNet is memory-intensive, requiring a relatively small batch size despite its low parameter count (Table ~\ref{tab:compute-cost}).
+Therefore, the availability of pretrained weights such as \model{} that improve downstream performance is advantageous.

-Our work was limited to the use of CFP, as well as the absence of a systemic hyperparameter search during fine-tuning.
-Future work could extend to additional modalities (e.g. OCT and metadata) and different CNN-backbones to explore both local and global interpretability, in addition to other SSL objectives that could improve performance from pretraining.
-The inherent interpretability would also make it uniquely suited for a multimodal setting.
-In summary, our results suggest that both local and global interpretability can be obtained simultaneously with high quality representations in foundation models for medical images.
+Our work was limited to CFP and a restricted hyperparameter search during fine-tuning.
+Future work could extend to additional modalities, interpretable-by-design backbones and SSL objectives that could improve performance from pretraining.
+The inherent interpretability would make \model{} uniquely suited for a multimodal setting, while enabling dataset-level exploration across modalities.
+In summary, our results suggest that local interpretability and visualizations of the representation space can be obtained simultaneously without compromising representation quality in foundation models for medical images.

 \begin{credits}